 As intimidating as it may sound to the uninitiated, bikepacking in Africa can be an incredible experience.
 As a planning resource for those seeking adventure in the Motherland, here is our full guide to bikepacking and touring east Africa.
 Complete with travel tips and Logan’s full kit list as used on the Trans-Uganda bikepacking expedition…

 Back in 2013 we took a big bike trip from Cape Town, South Africa to Tanzania.
 You’d think that a single big African cycling excursion would be enough for one lifetime.
 And for some folks, I’m sure it would be.
 For others, the allure of Africa is irresistible.
 To quote an elderly British woman who we met in our travels in Uganda, “There’s something about Africa that just gets in your blood.”
-For her, the infection has kept her on the continent for over 50 years.
+For her, this feeling has kept her on the continent for over 50 years.
 For us, it meant a return for a second trip to the motherland after only a 1 ½ year absence… and we’ll likely go back in the not too distant future.

 Why did we go back?
 That’s a question we’ve been asked many times and by many people, including friends, family, fellow bikepackers, and many of the local people we’ve met along the way.
 It’s a fair question, I suppose.
 Traveling by bicycle in Africa is a challenge.
 Over 25 percent of its landmass is covered in desert, while the jungles and rift valleys of equatorial East Africa can be exquisitely hot and humid.
 There are dangerous animals, scary viruses and parasites, and, unfortunately, regions and people who experience seemingly ceaseless conflict.
 Many Africans suffer from extreme poverty and hunger, often the result of political “mismanagement” of their country’s capital.
-Pedaling there can be, and often is, difficult, exhausting, and even sad.
+Pedaling there can be, and often is, difficult, exhausting, and sometimes even sad.
 So, what’s the draw?
 The short answer is, that despite all of its baggage, the Africa we’ve experienced can also be sublimely beautiful, joyful, and bursting with life like nowhere else we’ve ever been.
 It is full of wild places, wonderful people, and can be a great place for off-road bike exploration which yields experiences comparable to nothing else on the planet.

-Folks have often asked how we’ve planned our multiple excursions into the dark continent.
+Folks have often asked how we’ve planned our multiple excursions into the African continent.
 To answer such inquiries, and serve as a compliment to several routes on the site, including our own Trans-Uganda, here is our guide.
 Naturally, it starts with the bike and gear (a full gear list as used on our last trip), scattered with tips for planning a similar trip.
 Then find ‘Where to Go’ with several routes we recommend, and ‘Travel Basics’, a section with insight regarding immunizations, visas, and other logistical hurdles.
 As always, we welcome other tips and insight in the comments section to help evolve this resource over time.

 The Best Bike for Africa?